django/deps/draft/email-providers.md

 * inadequately and inaccurately documented ([ticket-36907])
 * inconsistently implemented in third-party email backends

-Given the overall confusion about its behavior, the most pragmatic option was deemed to be removing `fail_silently` entirely and recommending specific replacements (`providers.is_configured()`, language features like `try`/`except`) for the various use cases.
+Given the overall confusion about its behavior, the pragmatic choice seemed to be removing `fail_silently` entirely and recommending specific replacements (`providers.is_configured()`, language features like `try`/`except`) for the various use cases.

 [ticket-36907]: https://code.djangoproject.com/ticket/36907